awwx/meteor-wiki/Getting-Started-with-Auth.md

 By default, clients are given full write access to all collections.
 To turn this behavior off, remove the `insecure` package

 #### Restricting writes
-[Server] `collection.allow(options)` Restricts default mutator methods on this collection.
+[Server] `collection.allow(options)` Restricts default write methods on this collection.
 Once this is called, all write methods on this collection are secured.
 Multiple calls add more restrictions.
 Works with or without the `insecure` package.

 Options:
 - `insert` (Function(userId, doc)) - Return true to allow user to insert document